tigrisdata/tigris-os-docs/docs/concepts/authnz/index.md

 ## Authorization

-Tigris supports Role-Based-Access-Control (RBAC) & AWS’s IAM policies mechanism as the authorization system.
-Tigris dashboard allows users to create access key with a role.
+Tigris supports Role-Based-Access-Control (RBAC) and AWS's IAM policies mechanism for the authorization system.

+When you create an access key, you can assign a role to it.
 This role is mapped to a bucket.
-Following is the permission model.
+This role is a simplified version of IAM policies.
+This role is used to determine the access level of the key.

+### Role-Based-Access-Control (RBAC)

+The table below shows the operations that can be performed by the access key based on the role assigned to the it.

 | Operation                          | Admin | Editor | ReadOnly |
 | ---------------------------------- | ----- | ------ | -------- |